connormullett/DB-StatusCLI/README.md

 ## TODO
 - [x] Health check database (verify connection is made)
-- [x] Shell for executing SQL commands for any flavor
+- [x] Shell for executing SQL queries
+- [ ] Check URI from CLI
-- [ ] Load file and execute full scripts
+- [x] Load file and execute full scripts
 - [ ] Change URI in Shell
 - [ ] Command History
 - [ ] Execute query from CLI without going into shell
-- [ ] Detailed debugging for health check fails
+- [x] Detailed debugging for health check fails

 ## Progress
  - In Progress :: More Shell Commands
- - Not Started :: Execute SQL from file
  - Not Started :: Change URI in shell
  - Not Started :: Command History